petabridge/akka-bootcamp/src/Unit-1/lesson1/README.md

 You will need to do the following:

-1. Have ConsoleReaderActor send a message to ConsoleWriterActor containing the content that it just read from the console.
+1. ConsoleReaderActor is set up to read from the console.
+Have it send a message to ConsoleWriterActor containing the content that it just read.

 	```csharp
 	// in ConsoleReaderActor.cs